-6.32 DM10(ii) - prevailing density of the surrounding area
+DM10(ii) - prevailing density of the surrounding area

-The residential areas adjacent to the site are predominantly low density.
-In light of the LPA's planning guidance "Making the Efficient Use of Land - Optimising Housing Delivery 2018", which directs that other national and local policies which seek to optimise the use of land are to be afforded greater weight than constraining policies such as DM11, it is considered that a consistent approach would also be to afford similarly reduced weight to DM10(ii).

-While the density of the Appeal Scheme is significantly greater than that of the immediately surrounding area, the Appeal Site meets the exceptions listed under DM11 and it is therefore considered that the density of the Appeal Scheme is appropriate to the area.
+- 6.34 The residential areas adjacent to the Appeal Site are predominantly low density.
+In light of the LPA's planning guidance "Making the Efficient Use of Land Optimising Housing Delivery 2018", which directs that other national and local policies which seek to optimise the use of land are to be afforded greater weight than constraining policies such as DM11, it is considered that a consistent approach would also be to afford similarly reduced weight to DM10(ii). - 6.35 While the density of the Appeal Scheme is significantly greater than that of the immediately surrounding area, the Appeal Site meets the exceptions listed under DM11 and it is therefore considered that the density of the Appeal Scheme is appropriate to the area.
 The design of the Appeal Scheme seeks to mitigate the effects of the Appeal Scheme on neighbouring amenity, and is considered to represent an appropriate balance between the effects of an increase in density and the imperative of making efficient and effective use of land and contributing to meeting the LPA's housing need.

-6.33 DM10(iii) - scale, layout, height, form (including roof forms), massing;
+DM10(iii) - scale, layout, height, form (including roof forms), massing;

-The Appeal Scheme has considered the scale, layout, height, form and massing of the local character and townscape context.
-The Appeal Scheme seeks to replace in a re-interpreted form the massing and positions of the existing frontage buildings, with buildings of similar height and volume.
-The proposed buildings are to be located closer to the street frontage to provide an active frontage and a more positive relationship to the street and public realm than currently exists (with the buildings presently being situated behind parking and poor quality landscaping).
-The taller elements of the Appeal Scheme are located to the rear of the Appeal Site to respond to the hospital buildings, as per the directions of the LPA's planners in their initial pre-app response dated 5 July 2019.

-The relationship of the Appeal Scheme to the buildings to the west of the site is considered reasonable through the lower frontage buildings, the orientation and location of units, setbacks and building offsets, as well as the proposed additional boundary planting.

-6.34 DM10(iv) - plot width and format which includes spaces between buildings

-The Appeal Scheme increases the distance between number 40 Woodcote Green Road and the new buildings (building A) in comparison to the distance between Woodcote Lodge and 40 Woodcote Green Road.
+- 6.36 The Appeal Scheme has considered the scale, layout, height, form and massing of the local character and townscape context. - 6.37 The Appeal Scheme seeks building heights which are below the overall height of the hospital building, whilst the previously refused scheme (19/01722/FUL) was slightly higher than the total height of the hospital buildings.

+- 6.38 The proposed buildings are aligned to the existing frontage of adjacent buildings, and provide both an active frontage to the street and significantly enhanced landscaping, generating a more positive relationship to the street and public realm than currently exists (with the buildings presently being situated behind parking and poor quality landscaping).
+The taller elements of the Appeal Scheme are located to the rear of the Appeal Site to respond to the hospital buildings, as per the directions of the LPA's planners in their initial pre-app response dated 5 July 2019. - 6.39 The relationship of the Appeal Scheme to the buildings to the west of the Appeal Site is considered appropriate, and the revised application lowered the height of the frontage buildings further and introduced a setback top level.
+The alignment of the proposed frontage buildings with the setback of the building at 40 Woodcote Green Road, the orientation and location of units, setbacks and building offsets, as well as the proposed enhanced boundary planting and reduction in parking along this boundary. - 6.40 The Design Review by DEFINE confirms that the proposed development (height, mass, scale and design) would positively impact the character and appearance of the area and would be in accordance with relevant planning policies. - DM10(iv) plot width and format which includes spaces between buildings - 6.41 The Appeal Scheme increases the distance between number 40 Woodcote Green Road and the new buildings (building A) in comparison to the distance between Woodcote Lodge and 40 Woodcote Green Road.
 Whilst building A rises to 5 storeys where adjacent to 40 Woodcote Green Road, the setback has been increased from 9 m to 14.5 m.
-The relationship between the frontage buildings is improved in the Appeal Scheme with the central opening into the site, leading to the public plaza, which is widened and improved with significant additional landscaping.
+Refer to the Design and Access Statement submitted with the application.
+The relationship between the frontage buildings is improved in the Appeal Scheme with the central opening into the Appeal Site, leading to the public plaza, which is widened and improved with significant additional landscaping.

-6.35 DM10(v) - building line
+DM10(v) - building line